-Make your kids happy and teach them how to make the best giant soap bubbles.
-Step by step instructions and a video tutorial.
+Make your kids happy and teach them how to make amazing giant soap bubbles.
+Step by step instructions, with an easy to make soap bubbles recipe.

 - 100 ml cold water